taiki-e/parse-changelog/README.md

 parse-changelog = { version = "0.6", default-features = false }
 ```

+> [!NOTE]
-Note: When using this crate as a library, we recommend disabling the default
+> When using this crate as a library, we recommend disabling the default
-features because the default features enable CLI-related dependencies and the
+> features because the default features enable CLI-related dependencies and the
-library part of this crate does not use them.
+> library part of this crate does not use them.

 ## Usage (CLI)